tomberget/github-actions-workshop/tasks/006-outputs.md

         run: cat version.txt
 ```

-"This works," Alex thinks, "but I'm creating artifacts just to pass a single string?
+"This works," Alex thinks, "but I'm creating artifacts just to pass a single
+string?
 That seems excessive."

-**Enter job outputs!** 🔢
+Sounds like a job for **job outputs**!

 ## What Are Job Outputs?